MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/Update-MgBookingBusinessStaffMember.md

 # Update-MgBookingBusinessStaffMember

 ## SYNOPSIS
-All the staff members that provide services in this business.
-Read-only.
-Nullable.
+Update the navigation property staffMembers in bookingBusinesses

 ## SYNTAX